 There were some hints in the maze, covered under a wooden flap so you could get help if you needed, and we found the exit quite quickly(hooray!)… at the end you can go up a tower and look out over the maze before going through a grotto to the way out.

-The grotto was very slippery under foot – and quite dark, maybe not ideal for small people but William didn’t seem to mind.
+The grotto was very slippery under foot – and quite dark, maybe not ideal for small people but the mancub didn’t seem to mind.

 At this point the little man needed a nappy change, and by the play park was a baby change plus a disabled toilet with change table, both were adequate, maybe a little grotty in places but okay for the most part.